conradakunga/Blog/_posts/2025-08-06-building-a-simple-password-generator-in-c-net-part-3-advanced-ui-with-spectreconsole.md

 ![GeneratedPasswordSecure](../images/2025/08/GeneratedPasswordSecure.png)

-The final improvement is we might still want to allow the user to decide whether or not they want to se the generated password.
+The final improvement is we might still want to allow the user to **decide whether or not they want to see the generated password**.

 We can prompt them for this: